Troubled Wasps go into administration

 While Wasps Holdings Limited are the firm to have actually entered administration, ACL, also part of Wasps, have filed a new notice of intention to appoint administrators with the High Court in London.

-That would allow ACL, who hold the Coventry City Council lease to operate the stadium, a fortnight's grace, which will give time to find further funding.
+That would allow ACL, which holds the Coventry City Council lease to operate the stadium, a fortnight's grace, which will give time to find further funding.

 The city council could now step in to keep the CBS Arena operational, so that stadium tenants Coventry City's Championship home matches can still be played, along with other events.